t-donat/CUDA-kernel/README.md

 For GCC version starting with 5.2, the CUDA and C++ code can be compiled with C++14 (using the argument `-std=c++14` for the compilation command).
 Earlier versions only seem to work with  C++11, in which case the argument `-std=c++11` should be used.

+### Python Scripts

+#### `run_time_test.py`
+A script to compare the run times of a pure Python implementation with the Python/CUDA implementation.

+The 'forward pass' and 'backward pass' operations of both implementations are run repeatedly for multiple different network sizes and their completion time is timed.
+The results are saved to a .csv file

+The user can change the script's behavior by specifying the following parameters/flags:
+* -i, --input_dir: A required parameter that specifies the input directory containing the data that will be used for the run time test
+* -o, --output_dir: A required parameter that specifiesthe output directory to which the .csv file with the results will be saved
+* -n, --network_sizes: Defines the different network sizes for which the run time should be recorded.
+It is an optional parameter, the default are the sizes 8, 16, 32, 64, 128.
+* -r, --num_repetitions: Optional parameter that defines the number of data points for the timing of the two operations are collected for each network size.
+The default is 100

 ## branch `snn_implementation`

 Old implementation of the RSNN classifier and run time tests.
 In the process of reworking into a more user friendly interface

 ## branch `prototype`

 ### `kernel_definitions.cu`

 This is my first protype for matrix multiplication implemented in CUDA.